-The Buckeyes have won 78 games with Paulus as an assistant coach.
-In all three seasons with Paulus on the bench, the Buckeyes have qualified for the NCAA Tournament.
+The Buckeyes have won 116 games with Paulus as an assistant coach.
+In four of six seasons with Paulus on the bench (two of four as an assistant), the Buckeyes have qualified for the NCAA Tournament.

 Prior to beginning his coaching career at Navy, Paulus had a successful four-year playing career at Duke (2006-09) and a one-year stint playing quarterback at Syracuse while pursuing a master’s degree.
 A three-year starter for the Blue Devils, he played on four NCAA Tournament teams, helping them to a 112-28 record while leading the team in assists in 2006, 2007 and 2008.